fatih/vim-go-tutorial/README.md

 package main
 ```

 This is done by vim-go automatically.
-This time it didn't create a sample
+It detected that the file is inside a
-application, instead it detected that the file is inside a valid package and
+valid package and therefore created a file based on the package name (in our
-therefore created a file based on the package name (in our case the package
+case the package name was `main`).
+If there are no files, vim-go automatically
-name was `main`)
+populates the content with a simple main package.

 Update the test file with the following code: